-The New York Times over problemen bij de sociale mediagigant: The apology came from Joel Kaplan, Facebook’s vice president for global public policy.
+The apology came from Joel Kaplan, Facebook’s vice president for global public policy.
 A day earlier, Mr. Kaplan had sat behind his friend, Judge Brett M. Kavanaugh, President Trump’s nominee for the Supreme Court, when the judge testified in Congress about allegations he had sexually assaulted Christine Blasey Ford in high school.
 Mr. Kaplan’s surprise appearance prompted anger and shock among many Facebook employees, some of whom said they took his action as a tacit show of support for Judge Kavanaugh — as if it were an endorsement from Facebook itself.

-The New York Times: Facebook said on Friday that an attack on its computer network had exposed the personal information of nearly 50 million users.
+Facebook said on Friday that an attack on its computer network had exposed the personal information of nearly 50 million users.

 You don’t need to be a free-speech absolutist to imagine how this unprecedented, opaque, and increasingly sophisticated system could have unintended consequences or be used to (intentionally or not) squelch minority viewpoints.
 Everyone, Facebook included, wants to find a way out of the mess generated by every voice having a publishing platform.
 But what if there is no way out of it?

 We need Silicon Valley — the people behind these companies — to wake up.
 We need everyone to act like human beings, not like rogue AI programs vomiting up delusions of grandeur.